 Allergies themselves, or the causes of them, are harmless.
 Your immune system, however, seems to the think otherwise.
 When our bodies detect something that it thinks it needs to fight off, it releases a chemical called histamine.
 If you have a chronic lung disease like COPD or asthma, the mucus can drain into our lungs and cause an exacerbation.
 This would be the most important reason to take allergy medicine.

 Here are the different active ingredients in allergy medicines and what they do.

-Expectorants.
-If you've already gotten some of the allergy drainage into your lungs and are feeling wheezy, you will need the help of an expectorant like guaifenesin, (Mucinex) or Robitussin.
-These work by thinning the mucus in your airways so you can expel them and cough them up much easier.
+Expectorants: If you've already gotten some of the allergy drainage into your lungs and are feeling wheezy, you will need the help of an expectorant like guaifenesin, (Mucinex) or Robitussin.
+These work by thinning the mucus in your airways so you can expel them and cough them up much more comfortable.
 Expectorants are generally safe to take for anyone, but you should still consult with your doctor before taking them.

-Cough Suppressant.
-Or antitussives, these might be needed if you just have an irritated cough, without needing to expel any mucus.
+Cough Suppressant: Or antitussives, these might be needed if you have an irritated cough, without needing to expel any mucus.
 It's usually most appropriate to take a cough suppressant if you have a cough that is keeping you awake at night.
-The cough suppressant ingredients are benzonatate, codeine and dextromethorphan.
+The cough suppressant ingredients are benzonatate, codeine, and dextromethorphan.

 Information on this page is for reference and educational purposes only.
 For more information about allergy medicines, talk to your doctor or primary care provider.

 - UNCHealthCare.
 What Are Allergies and Why Do They Make You Feel So Bad?
 Published: October 5, 2017. https://healthtalk.unchealthcare.org/what-are-allergies-and-why-do-they-make-you-feel-so-bad/